 “Coquetry is a vice so prevalent and fashionable in the female world, that it calls aloud for public censure; and the fatal consequences of it to both sexes are so great and numerous, that they cannot be too strongly displayed.”

-Although society’s view of the coquette relaxed somewhat by the late 1800s, an expectation remained that sincerity of intention should accompany flirting.
-The book Etiquette published in 1892, demonstrates this:
+Although society’s view of the flirting woman, called a coquette, relaxed somewhat by the late 1800s, an expectation remained that sincerity of intention should accompany flirting.
+This was opposite of the Puck cartoon shown above because it mocks royalty who flirted and then married for money rather than for love.
+Because intention was so important when flirting, the book Etiquette published in 1892 wrote:

 “The interchange of bright ideas, interspersed with the instinctive repartee of innocent coquetry — an archery of wit and humor, grave and gay, — this is one of the salient features of civilized social life.
 It has nothing in common with the shallow travesty of sentiment that characterizes a pointless flirtation.
 The latter is bad form whenever and wherever existing.”